drink36/MAE-DFER-CA/README.md

   <img src="figs/CA_Module.png" width=100%> <br>
   The architecture of CA_Module.
 </p>
-Extensive experiments on one DFER datasets show that our MAE-DFER-CA **consistently** outperforms the MAE-DFER.
+Extensive experiments on one DFER dataset show that our MAE-DFER-CA consistently outperforms the MAE-DFER.

 ## 🚀 Main Results